 September brings the first true tendrils of fall with the Louisiana Sugar Cane Festival (September) kicking off the season of one of the state’s premiere industries.
 For 79 years, the festival has brought together sugar producing parishes to honor the sugar industry with royalty, delicious foods, Cajun entertainment and a great time.

 Fais-do-do’s, parades, carnival and more are just the start of what the festival has to offer.

 October calls forth more than ghosts and pumpkin spice everything in the south, it’s gumbo season.
 It’s no surprise the World Championship Gumbo Cookoff calls Iberia Parish home for more than 30 years.
 Every year, on the second weekend in October, the Greater Iberia Chamber of Commerce hosts the cookoff in Bouligny Plaza on New Iberia’s historic and award-winning Main Street.

 Saturday is fondly dubbed "Cajun Creole Foodfest” with teams cooking their favorite Cajun and Creole dishes for lunch, including two mini-competitions, “Meanest Beans” and “Youth Gumbo Cookoff” throughout the day.
 The main event happens on Sunday with the judging of more than 100 types of gumbos.
 Teams are divided between professional and amateur and are required to cook a minimum of 60 quarts.
 Visitors can try as many types of gumbos as their hearts desire.

-Other fall events include pumpkin patches at Jungle Gardens on Avery Island, Halloween storytime event “Terror on the Teche” at Shadows-on-the-Teche, trick-or-treating at Isle of Iberia RV Resort and countless other fun activities for the entire family.
+Other fall events include pumpkin patches, Halloween storytime event “Terror on the Teche” at Shadows-on-the-Teche, trick-or-treating at Isle of Iberia RV Resort and countless other fun activities for the entire family.